NYPD Blue season 1: Plot

 John Kelly and Andy Sipowicz are detectives in the NYPD's 15th precinct.
-Sipowicz is the elder partner but is a drunk and a threat to the partnership lasting much longer.
+Sipowicz is a gifted detective but also an alcoholic, a racist, and a homophobe.
 Kelly has a genuine affection for his partner but becomes increasingly exasperated by Sipowicz's behavior.
-In the pilot, Sipowicz is shot, and nearly killed, by Alphonse Giardella, a gangster whom Sipowicz, while drunk, insulted badly in public.
+In the pilot, Sipowicz is ambushed and shot multiple times by Alphonse Giardella, a mobster whom Sipowicz, while drunk, insulted badly in public.
 This leads to his decision to stay sober (after involuntarily drying out while in a coma) and save his job.
 While his partner is recuperating, Kelly is teamed up by the squad's Lieutenant, Arthur Fancy, with a young cop from Anti-Crime, James Martinez.

 Kelly's personal life is no less complicated, as he is reluctantly going through a divorce from his wife, Laura, and is embarking on an affair with a uniformed cop, Janice Licalsi.
-To complicate matters further, Licalsi has been ordered to do a 'hit' on Kelly by mob boss Angelo Marino, otherwise Marino will turn in Licalsi's father, who is on his payroll.
-Instead, Licalsi murders Marino and the repercussions come back to haunt both her and Kelly.
+He is unaware that Licalsi is connected to Giardella's former boss, Angelo Marino, who asks her to do a hit on Kelly.
+After he makes an additional threat against her father, Licalsi impulsively guns him down, the repercussions of which come back to haunt both her and Kelly.

 Sipowicz begins a relationship with A.D.A.
 Sylvia Costas while another detective in the squad, Greg Medavoy, embarks on an affair of his own with the squad's new police administrative aide (P.A.A.), Donna Abandando.